Detroit, Lansing and Northern Railroad: Corporate

-The Detroit, Lansing and Lake Michigan (DL&LM) was incorporated April 11, 1871, as a consolidation of the Detroit, Howell and Lansing Railroad and the Ionia and Lansing Railroad.
+The Detroit, Lansing and Lake Michigan (DL&LM) was incorporated on April 11, 1871, as a consolidation of the Detroit, Howell and Lansing Railroad and the Ionia and Lansing Railroad.
 In 1872, the Ionia, Stanton and Northern Rail Road was added.
-By 1876 the railroad was obliged for more than $6 million in mortgages at 8%, much of it owed to men sitting on the Board of Directors, and had an operating deficit of more than $1.8 million, much of it representing unpaid interest.
+By 1876 the railroad was obliged to pay more than $6 million in mortgages at 8%, much of it owed to men sitting on the Board of Directors, and had an operating deficit of more than $1.8 million, much of it representing unpaid interest.

 DL&LM's lenders foreclosed in April 1876.
 George O. Shauttuck and J. Lewis Stackpole of Boston--acting as trustees for the lenders--purchased the railroad for $60,000 at a mortgage sale in Detroit on December 14, 1876.
 A new corporation was organized on December 27, 1876 under the name Detroit, Lansing and Northern Railroad, with most of its stock going to the lenders in exchange for their forgiving the DL&LM's debts.
 The only Michigan resident among the eleven directors named to the first board was James Joy, formerly president of the BL&LM.
 Declared business objectives of the DL&N were: